ibm-client-success/think2020/README.md

 ### 3. Deploying the image capturing service

 In this task, users will register the edge device to the edge manager.
 The image capturing service is a docker container built in python.
+This image capturing service will be used as simulation for an edge device (camera) that monitors traffic.
+We already have the docker image (`detector`) that is used to create this service on the edge device.

+This container is used to create a service that runs on the edge device.
+The service is then referenced to create a deployment pattern.
+For simplicity, a service and a deployment pattern have been created on the edge manager.

-In the lab environment, the docker image is already configured.
-Once the edge device is registered, the edge agent in the edge device will automatically deploy the image capturing docker container in the edge device.
+In the following steps, we'll make use of the deployment pattern and register the edge device will automatically deploy the image capturing docker container in the edge device.

 ![img](labguide/img/imagecapturing01.png)